IshmaelRogers/Localization/MonteCarlo/Readme.md

 ```
 # Resampling

-Sensor and update was successfully

-given a set of n particle p1....pN, each particle has:
+Thus far, the sensor and motion update was successfully implemented in C++.
+Now we look into the second major section of the MCL algorithm.
+The resampling process.
+Given a set of n particle p1....pN, each particle has:

 1. A pose (x1,y1,theta1)...(xN,yN,thetaN)